Points/interview-test-server/README.md

 **If using a backend language**

-* Implement a simple yet intuitive command line interface OR create a REST api endpoint to display the information in a JSON format.
+* Implement a simple yet intuitive command line interface OR create an API endpoint to display the information in a JSON format.

 **Code Formatting**